CGP 20712 dihydrochloride

 Jane-Wit et al (2007) β 1-adrenergic receptor autoantibodies mediate dilated cardiomyopathy by agonistically inducing cardiomyocyte apoptosis.
 J Pharmacol Exp Ther 116 399 PMID: 17620508

 Do you know of a great paper that uses CGP 20712 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for CGP 20712 dihydrochloride